mxstbr/mxstbr.com/src/pages/thoughts/tech-choice-regrets-at-spectrum.md

 Turns out, building your own production-ready SSR setup is tough.
 It takes a lot of work and it is difficult to provide a good experience, for both developers and users.

 Next.js offers an amazing development experience and fast performance out of the box, not to mention the great community and excellent documentation.
-I would use it in a heartbeat if we started over today (in fact, [this website is built with Next.js](https://github.com/mxstbr/mxstbr.com) 😍).
+I would use it in a heartbeat if we started over today and needed server-side rendering.

 <Lesson
   title="Lesson 2"